 Award: Honorable Mention

-Second, it’s designed to contour to your body thoroughly for remarkable support: It’s only six inches high, but made entirely of memory foam.
+Second, it’s designed to contour to your body thoroughly for remarkable support: It’s only six inches high but made entirely of memory foam.
 This makes the mattress a great choice for topping a denser base you already have, or just making sure that your limited space is as comfortable as possible.
 It also comes with a deluxe mattress cover that feels great on top.
-While outfitting your RV, consider the best rv solar panels as well, so you can power your devices.
+If you’re looking for another comfortable option, check out the Serenia 8 inch Memory Foam RV Mattress, which comes in a variety of sizes, from the Short Queen which measures 60 x 75 inches to the Regular Queen that’s 60 x 80 inches.
+This is a CentiPUR-US certified product so you’ll know you’re getting the best quality for the best price with this product.
+Add a mattress topper as well if you’re looking for even more comfort.
+While outfitting your RV, consider the best RV solar panels as well, so you can power your devices.

 #3 Linenspa Hybrid Mattress